TwoLeggedCat/MobHeadDisguises/README.md

 `/disguises set <config-name> <value (true or false>`

 ## I'm wearing an x head and have x-are-dumb set to true, but they still attack me.
 Why is this?
 This plugin does not entirely prevent mobs from attacking you.
-For example, if you attack a zombie, it will still retaliate, and nearby zombies will as well.
+For example, if you attack a zombie, even while wearing a zombie head, it will still retaliate, and nearby zombies will as well.
 This is applicable to real mobs as well: if a skeleton shoots another skeleton, the second one will shoot back, so why should that not be the case if a player wearing a skeleton skull shoots a skeleton?